 <a href="%%instagram-image-url%%" title="%%caption%%" target="_blank"><img alt="%%caption%%" src="%%image%%" class="" width="600" height="600"></a>

 This is the default.
 It puts a picture of the image with a link to the raw file.
 Pretty simple.

 The last step is to specify taxonomy options in “Post Settings.”
 The first checkbox is whether or not you want to save Instagram Media to your Media Library.
 This is useful if you want to be able to pull Instagram photos elsewhere on your site.
-Below this, you can chose to include photos in any category or custom taxonomy in your site.
-You can also chose who the default post author is, and what post format to use (“Image” for instance), if you are making use of custom post formats.
+Below this, you can choose to include photos in any category or custom taxonomy on your site.
+You can also choose who the default post author is, and what post format to use (“Image” for instance), if you are making use of custom post formats.
 Lastly, you can define the “Status” of the post.
-By default this is Published, but you can also set it to Draft or Pending Review to organize them before actually posting.
+By default, this is Published, but you can also set it to Draft or Pending Review to organize them before actually posting.

 There are also options for customizing a map if you are using the Media Grouped option and the ability to add a featured image that is the same for all photos, but these are a bit beyond the scope of this walkthrough.

 Once you are all finished, just click the “Publish” button and Instagrate will begin to post photos per the frequency you specified.

 Just note that once a photo/post is published, it is on your site, mixed in with other published posts.
 That means you will have to go to your post listing dashboard and Trash it.